 Upon receipt of these funds the County Treasurer credits the funds to the Boating Safety and Enforcement Fund – if the Sheriff has established a patrol on the waterways within the county.
 Otherwise, the funds are credited to the County Emergency Rescue Fund for use exclusively by either the county or the cities within the county, or both, for operating and maintaining emergency rescue services.

 If neither the county nor any of the cities within the county operate emergency rescue services the fees should be deposited into the Game Protection Fund for use by the Arkansas State Game and Fish Commission.

 In connection with the Drug Control Fund as established under A.C.A.
-5-64-505 – at least two other codes are worth mentioning.
-They are:
+5-64-505 – at least one other code is worth mentioning.
+It is:

-The refund is normally paid from the general fund of the county and the general fund is then reimbursed by transfer from funds of the respective taxing units.
-The amount contributed by each taxing unit will be the amount of the erroneous payment received by the taxing unit.
+The refund is paid from the general fund of the county and the general fund is then reimbursed by transfer from funds of the respective taxing units.
+The amount contributed by each taxing unit will be the amount of the erroneous payment received by the taxing unit [§ 26-35-901].
 All of the pertinent information for the tax refund transaction should be contained in the county court order.
-[Some counties accomplish the refund by making the appropriate transfers from each tax entity to the Collector’s Unapportioned Account and the county treasurer issues the county check from the Collector’s Unapportioned Account.]

 I will preface the answer to this question with the statement that a county should not get in the situation of having to pay penalties because of the late payment of a bill.
 County government should exercise diligence in taking care of tax payer money – including timely payment of claims so as to avoid the wasteful payment of penalties.